epcare/epcare-esm-referrallab/README.md

 # Laboratory ESM

-A frontend module for managing laboratory requests
+A frontend module for managing referral of laboratory requests

 For more information, please refer to the
 [OpenMRS 3.x Frontend Documentation](https://o3-docs.openmrs.org/).